logiclogue/jordanlord.co.uk/src/blog/football-simulation-part-3-simulating.md

 ---
-title: Football Simulation Part 3: Simulation draft
+title: Football Simulation Part 3 - Simulation
+draft: true
 ---

 In this article, I'm not going to go into massive detail into writing a really